An introduction to Financial Markets and Institutions.

 2. Understand the workings of financial markets and institutions and the flow of funds between global markets.

 The Six Parts of the Financial System; What is Money and How Can We Measure It?; The Payment System.

-2 The Risk and Term Structure of Interests Rates
+2 Bond Markets and Interests Rates

 The Bond Market and the Determination of Interests Rates; Ratings and the Risk Structure of Interests Rates; The Yield Curve; Theories of the Term Structure of Interests Rates.